1. Who pays my medical bills and lost wages? (FAQ-1)

 You may be asking: I want to settle my personal injury case so what is wrong with an attorney that settles all of his cases?
 The problem is most insurance companies keep track of lawyers' trial records by doing a computerized search based on the firm's taxpayer ID number.
 If your lawyer settles all of his personal injury cases, the insurance company is going to know that and it will be reflected in the offer you receive for your claim.
 So if your lawyer does not try personal injury cases, the insurance company knows he will settle and they adjust their settlement offers accordingly.

-Simple solution to this problem: ask the lawyer for the names of the last three cases he has taken to trial.
+A simple solution to this problem: ask the lawyer for the names of the last three cases he has taken to trial.
 Ask specific questions such as, the name of the case, the outcome, what the insurance company offered to settle, and when the case was tried.
-If they cannot name at least three personal injury cases they have tried in the last few years, we would suggest your contact another lawyer.
+If they cannot name at least three personal injury cases they have tried in the last few years, we would suggest you contact another lawyer.

 2. Do I need an attorney to handle my personal injury claim?
 (FAQ-2)